iamveso/SMS/smsproject_thoughts.md

 2. Get a list of all departments => done

 #Program
-1. Api to add new programs under departments (department_id is required)
+1. Api to add new programs under departments (department_id is required) =>done
-2. Get a list of all programs (if there is a query string get a list of programs under that department)
+2. Get a list of all programs (if there is a query string get a list of programs under that department) =>done

 #TODO: